-Leila: The Weighted Silence of Memory
+Leila: The Weighted Silence

 Twelve-year old Leila knows little more of the world than the view from her family’s mud-brick hut on the steep slopes of the Atlas Mountains.
 The family barely has enough to eat and her father, an illiterate tanner, has taken to drinking and brutalizing her mother.
 Leila's greatest hope is to marry the son of the village shopkeeper, a union that would allow her to feed her family.
 Understanding that being a girl bars her from attending the village school, she knows she is destined to become a wife, bear her husband's children, and to live like all the women who came before her.